Art & Culture

-Fransabank confirmed once again its role as a supporter to new artists and a talents’ discoverer by inaugurating the 9th Edition of JABAL “Jeunes Artistes des Beaux Arts du Liban”; asserting once again its leading role in developing cultural openness and supporting national vivacity.
+Fransabank confirms once again its role as a supporter to new artists and a talents’ discoverer.
+In 2014, Fransabank celebrated the 10th Edition of JABAL “Jeunes Artistes des Beaux Arts du Liban”; asserting once again its leading role in developing cultural openness and supporting national vivacity.

-From 1998 to 2006, JABAL exhibitions launched each year over 300 talents of young artists from different Lebanese regions, out of who more than fifty are today a pride to the nation.
-The event was afterward halted because of the political situation in Lebanon, but was revived last year as Fransabank inaugurated the 2013 Edition of JABAL Exhibition, in Beirut.
+Since 1998, JABAL exhibitions, aimed at promoting new Lebanese contemporary art, launched each year over 300 talents of young artists from different Lebanese regions, out of who more than fifty are today a pride to the nation.

 JABAL Historical Milestones